-D. THE FORMAL APPEAL PROCESS
+C. THE APPEAL PROCESS

 Our internal appeal process is available whenever a Member is denied coverage.
 This includes either the denial of a health service sought by a Member or the denial of payment for a health service that a Member has received.
-If a denial involves a medical necessity determination, an appeal may be filed immediately.
-All other appeals will be considered in the informal inquiry process, described above.